gtluu/timsconvert/README.md

 ## Parameters
 ```
 Required
---input : Bruker .d file containing TSF/TDF or directory containing multiple Bruker .d files.
+--input                   Bruker .d file containing TSF/TDF or directory containing multiple Bruker .d files.

 Optional
---experiment : Experiment performed to generate data.
-Should be lc-tims-ms, maldi-dd,
-               maldi-tims-dd, maldi-ims, or maldi-tims-ims.
-Defaults to lc-tims-ms
---outdir : Path to folder in which to write output file(s).
+--outdir                  Path to folder in which to write output file(s).
 Defaults to .d source folder.
---outfile : User defined filename for output if converting a single file.
+--outfile                 User defined filename for output if converting a single file.
 If input is a folder
-            with multiple .d files, this parameter should not be used as it results in each file
+                          with msdultiple .d files, this parameter should not be used as it results in each file
                           overwriting the previous due to having the same filename.
+--mode                    Choose whether to export spectra in "raw", "centroid", or "profile" formats.
+Deafults to
+                          "centroid".
---ms2_only : Boolean flag that specifies only MS2 spectra should be converted.
+--ms2_only                Boolean flag that specifies only MS2 spectra should be converted.
---ms1_groupby : Define whether an individual spectrum contains one frame (and multiple scans;
-                "frame") or one scan only ("scan").
-Defaults to "scan".
---encoding : Choose encoding for binary arrays.
+--encoding                Choose encoding for binary arrays.
 32-bit ("32") or 64-bit ("64").
 Defaults to 64-bit.
---maldi_output_file : For MALDI dried droplet data, whether individual scans should be placed in
+--maldi_output_file       For MALDI dried droplet data, whether individual scans should be placed in
                           individual files ("individual") or all into a single file ("combined").
                           Defaults to combined.
---maldi_plate_map : Plate map to be used for parsing spots if --maldi_output_file == "individual".
+--maldi_plate_map         Plate map to be used for parsing spots if --maldi_output_file == "individual".
                           Should be a .csv file with no header/index.
---imzml_mode : Whether imzML files should be written in "processed" or "continuous" mode.
+--imzml_mode              Whether imzML files should be written in "processed" or "continuous" mode.
 Defaults
                           to "processed".

 System
+--chunk_size              Relative size of chunks of spectral data that are parsed and subsequently written at
+                          once.
---verbose : Boolean flag to determine whether to print logging output.
+--verbose                 Boolean flag to determine whether to print logging output.
 ```

 ## Testing